octobercms/docs/2.x/setup/deployment.md

 location / {
     # Let October CMS handle everything by default.
     # The path not resolved by October CMS router will return October CMS's 404 page.
-    # Everything that does not match with the whitelist below will fall into this.
+    # Everything that does not match with the allowlist below will fall into this.
     rewrite ^/.*$ /index.php last;
 }